Â

 - 2 tablespoons tempera paint (liquid, not powdered)

 - 2 tablespoons dish soap.
-Palmolive, Dawn, and Joy all work well, but you could also try all-natural dish soap, although my results with these soaps have been less than stellar.
+Palmolive, Dawn, and Joy all work well.
+You could also try all-natural dish soap, although my results with these soaps have been less than stellar.

 - Straw/s